Tight-binding bond parameters for dimers across the periodic table from density-functional theory: Trend across heteroatomic dimers

 \section{Trend across heteroatomic dimers}

 Figure~\ref{fig:p1_H_orth_all_elements} shows the inverse decay length $\lambda_0$ of the $ss\sigma$ bond integral of orthogonal TB models for heteroatomic dimers of period 2 to 6.
 The value of $\lambda_0$ is determined by both, the period and the number of valence electrons of the two atoms.
-(The values for the dimers which include either Cr, Cu, Zr or Pd appear as outliers as discussed in \footnotemark[\value{footnote}].)
+(The elements Cr, Cu, Zr or Pd that appeared as outliers in homoatomic dimers are also outliers in the trends across heteroatomic dimers.)
 As expected from the results for the homoatomic dimers (Tab.~\ref{tab:lin_reg}), we find that the $sp$-$sp$ dimers exhibit the largest values of $\lambda_0$, i.e. the shortest-ranged orbitals, and the largest variation across the period.
 The $ss\sigma$ bond integrals of the heterovalent $sp$-$sd$ dimers are longer ranged and similar to the $sd$-$sd$ dimers.
 The variation of $\lambda_0$ for $sp$-$sp$ and $sd$-$sd$ dimers of elements of different periods is driven by the number of valence electrons of each atom.
 The change of $\lambda_0$ for $sp$-$sd$ dimers, in contrast, is determined mostly by the number of valence electrons of the $sd$-element with little importance of the $sp$-element.
 The small variation of $\lambda_0$ for $sd$-$sd$ dimers indicates that a TB model for $sd$-$sd$ compounds could in good approximation assume a constant decay length of the orbitals across the period.